matias2018/matias2018/README.md

 # Hi!
 My name is Pedro Matias
-### I am a developer and I like building stuff for the web.
+### I’m a web developer focused on building innovative and impactful digital experiences.
-I strive to create visually appealing, high-performing, and accessibility-compliant websites.<br >
+I create visually compelling, high-performance, and accessibility-friendly websites, web applications, and tools that prioritize both user experience and security.

-In short, I'm building experiences for the next generation of consumer facing companies.
+My goal is to help the next generation of consumer-focused companies connect with their audiences through thoughtful design, robust functionality, and cutting-edge technology.

 <br >